cghiee/Car-ND-PID_lane_centering/README.md

 CRITERIA:  MEETS SPECIFICATIONS: Describe the effect each of the P, I, D components had in your implementation.

 :white_check_mark:  The proportional gain P does most of the work in creating the steering angle that brings the vehicle back to the center of the lane.
 The derivative gain D is essential in stabilizing the response of the steering.
 If the D gain is too low, the vehicle will oscillate around the center of the lane with increasing amplitude of oscillation, eventually leaving the road surface.
-With too high of a derivative gain, the controller actuator effort grows very large due to a noise derivative signal.
+With too high of a derivative gain, the controller actuator effort grows very large due to noise in the derivative signal.
 The I gain plays a smaller role in the control, correcting for long term errors in the steering angle e.g. due to a course that is consistently circling left or right.
-The behavior of each term P, I, and D are as expected.
+The behavior of each term P, I, and D is as expected.

 :white_check_mark: A video of the performance of the vehicle is given above.
 Also included is a plot of the cross track error, vehicle speed, and controller steering effort for one lap around the track.